Si1ver/pngav/docs/building.md

 2. Build the tool executable

-    CMake build presets for the most common build configurations are defined in the `CMakePresets.json`.
+    CMake build presets for common build configurations are defined in the `CMakePresets.json` file.

     Execute the following command to build the generated solution using CMake: